 A REGULAR VAMERS FEATURE THAT STRIVES TO DETERMINE THE KIND OF MUSIC POPULAR CHARACTERS FROM THE GEEKOSPHERE WOULD LISTEN TO.

 Assassin’s Creed: Valhalla is the latest instalment in a long lineup of stealth-action adventure titles.
-In Valhalla, players take on the role of Evior (via Layla), to explore the Dark Ages of England and the Great Viking Expansion.
-Evior is a battle-hardened Drengr (Viking Warrior) who wants to find the perfect place for their clan to settle down.
-Evior has affectionately earned the title “wolf-kissed” after surviving a fatal wolf attack at a young age.
-The events surrounding the attack define Evior’s very character: being brave and not easily tempered; smart, and not easily swayed; brutal, yet methodological and peaceful if need be – almost godly.
+In Valhalla, players take on the role of Eivor (via Layla), to explore the Dark Ages of England and the Great Viking Expansion.
+Eivor is a battle-hardened Drengr (Viking Warrior) who wants to find the perfect place for their clan to settle down.
+Eivor has affectionately earned the title “wolf-kissed” after surviving a fatal wolf attack at a young age.
+The events surrounding the attack define Eivor’s very character: being brave and not easily tempered; smart, and not easily swayed; brutal, yet methodological and peaceful if need be – almost godly.